 8.3.
 The Registry Operator shall have the right to temporarily suspend or restrict the Registrar’s access to the Shared Registry System, in whole or in part, with or without prior notice to the Registrar, in case such suspension is necessary in order to ensure and/or improve the stability of the Shared Registry System and/or the operation or functioning of the TLD(s), without the Registrar being entitled to any damages as a result thereof.

 8.4.
-Technical details regarding the operation of the Shared Registry System and the WHOIS Service will be made available on the Registry Web Site and will contain sufficient technical and operational specifications and requirements to enable Registrar to connect to the Shared Registry System.
+Technical details regarding the operation of the Shared Registry System and the WHOIS Service will be made available on the Registry Website and will contain sufficient technical and operational specifications and requirements to enable Registrar to connect to the Shared Registry System.
 The Registry Operator shall provide the Registrar with updates thereof as soon as they become available.

 Article 9.
 Trademark License

 9.1.
-Following receipt of the Minimum Deposit Amount, the Registry Operator grants to the Registrar a revocable, royalty-free, non-exclusive, non-sub-licensable right to use the Trademarks relating to each of the TLDs in which the Registrar shall render Domain Name Registration Services, to be used by the Registrar solely in connection therewith.
+Following receipt of the Deposit Amount, the Registry Operator grants to the Registrar a revocable, royalty-free, non-exclusive, non-sub-licensable right to use the Trademarks relating to each of the TLDs in which the Registrar shall render Domain Name Registration Services, to be used by the Registrar solely in connection therewith.
 Any such use must be in conformity with the Registry Operator’s marketing guidelines, which may be made available and amended by the Registry Operator from time to time.

 Registrar shall immediately cease the use of the Trademarks (including any other identical or confusingly similar sign) upon (i) termination of this Agreement, or (ii) following receipt of a notification by the Registry Operator in accordance with Article 17.8 hereof.

 9.2.
-Unless requested otherwise in accordance Article 3.4 hereof, Registrar hereby authorises the Registry Operator to publish Registrar’s name, trademarks, logos and contact information on the Registry Web Site.
+Unless requested otherwise in accordance Article 3.4 hereof, Registrar hereby authorises the Registry Operator to publish Registrar’s name, trademarks, logos and contact information on the Registry Website.

 Article 10.
 Confidentiality

 10.1.
-Each Party undertakes and agrees to keep secret and confidential all Confidential Information received from the other Party and not reveal, such Confidential Information to any person except such responsible employees, contractors, sub-contractors and agents of such Party as may be necessary for the purposes of the rendering of the Services.
+Each Party undertakes and agrees to keep secret and confidential all Confidential Information received from the other Party and not reveal such Confidential Information to any person except such responsible employees, contractors, sub-contractors and agents of such Party as may be necessary for the purposes of the rendering of the Services.
 Each Party must ensure that its employees, contractors and agents comply with the confidentiality obligations contained in this Article and acknowledges that it is fully liable for any breach by its employees, contractors or agents of the obligations contained in this Article.

 10.2.
 Each Party ensures that it shall treat the Confidential Information of the other Party in the same manner and with the same degree of care as it treats its own confidential information of a similar character.